joebro1907/iNEOD/README.md

 # NEIOD
-A modern and open implementation of gauss's method for initial orbit determination
+A modern and open implementation of Gauss's method for the Initial Orbit Determination of Near-Earth Objects (Minor Planets)